ianmaclarty/amulet/doc/scene_nodes.md

 and returns the first matching node found, or `nil` if no matching nodes were found.
 The search is depth-first left-to-right.

+The found node's parent is also returned as a second value, unless the found node was the root of the given subgraph.

 ### node:action([id,] action) {#node:action .method-def}